This blog post was written in March of 2020 and has since been edited to reflect new updates and information.

 - Get creative about ways to include people who can’t be there.
 Worried that your grandparents or immunocompromized guests can’t make it?
 Find a way to live stream your ceremony and as much of the wedding as possible, so they can watch from afar.
 This is another huge PLUS of hiring videographers 😉

 - Be open to having a smaller wedding than you originally anticipated.
 It could be really special!
-We love photographing elopements, and we’d be happy to help you plan one instead of a bigger event if it comes to that.
+We love shooting elopements, and we’d be happy to help you plan one instead of a bigger event if it comes to that.
 Here is an amazing blog post about the option of eloping during coronavirus.

 - Remember, we are all in this together.
 We are all a little scared.
 We are all getting hit economically and worried about loved ones getting sick.
 Be kind.
 Be understanding.
 It will go a long way!